 Preparing For A Bodybuilding Contest – Start In The Audience

 The best position for your first bodybuilding contest is in the audience.
 While you watch your first contest, take in the big picture.
 Anybody who has ever gone to a bodybuilding contest may wonder why there are hardly any contestants.
 This could be because not a lot of people want to do what it takes to get onstage.

-If you do not set an exact date as to when you will enter your first show, that day will NEVER come.
-You might be telling yourself, "I'm waiting until I get more information," or "I'm waiting until I pack on more size."
-It just doesn't work that way.
-The sense of urgency created by a specific goal date will compel you to train, eat, and breathe like a dedicated bodybuilder.
+Set an exact date as to when you will enter your first show.
+Otherwise, that day will NEVER come.
+You might be telling yourself, “I’m waiting until I get more information,” or “I’m waiting until I pack on more size.”
+It just doesn’t work that way.
+There’s a sense of urgency created by a specific goal date.
+It will compel you to train, eat, and breathe like a dedicated bodybuilder.

 Posing suits, posing routines, music, tanning … these all come after you have committed yourself to preparing for the contest.
 Some even take gymnastics and dance classes so they will be more balanced during their minute and a half posing routine on stage.
 Mental preparation could also be regarded as part of your contest prep, except that bodybuilding is a state of mind and a lifestyle.

 There are quite a few things that you have to be prepared to assess in order to make the decision to compete: